michael-dez/michael-dez.github.io/_posts/2022-01-22-EbsExpand.md

 ---
 title: "Expanding An EBS Root Volume"
-author_profile: true
-header:
-  overlay_image: /assets/img/home-header.jpg
 ---
 # Expanding An EBS Root Volume
-I'm prepping to install Kubernetes on an existing EC2 instance I use for FoundryVTT and a ProjectZomboid multiplayer server currently running in a Docker container.
+I'm prepping to install Kubernetes on an EC2 instance I'm using for FoundryVTT and a ProjectZomboid multiplayer server.
 First thing I wanted to do was increase the size of the File System.
-Nothing worse than running out of space when you don't feel like doing anything.
-To clarify when I refer to the volume I mean the actual size of the EBS storage.
-The partition is the portion that must be manually allocated for use and then formatted with a file system.
+Nothing worse than running out of space when you just want everything to work.
+There are a few words used that are easy to confuse so to clarify, when I refer to the volume I mean the actual EBS storage.
+The partition is what must be manually allocated for use and then finally formatted with a file system.
 So in this case we need to increase the size of the volume, extend the partition, and extend the file system in that order.
 ## Create a Snapshot
 List volumes:
 ```bash